cmip6dr/cmip7_forward_look/StyleGuideForTitles.md

 In CMIP6, the following words are kept in lower case:
 1. a
-2. as at by in nm of on or to
+2. as at by in of on or to
 3. and any but for non nor not out per the
 4. into onto over than with

-("nm" represents the units "micro-metres").

 # 2. Special words

 Abbreviations and technical terms may have their own capitalisation rules.
-The following keep the case as shown in titles:
-1. X Y T D
-2. 1H 1m 2H 2m 3D C3 C4 CO H2 N2 NO O2 O3 OD OH Ox XY pH
-3. 13C 14C CH4 CO2 CWD DMS HCl HO2 N2O NH3 NH4 NHx NO2 NO3 NOx NOy NPP O1d PAN PBL PO2 SF6 SO2 SO4 TEM TOA hPa
-4. C2H2 C2H6 C3H6 C3H8 CFAD MISR PCO2 PM10
-5. 13CO2 14CO2 4XCO2 CFC11 CFC12 ISCCP MODIS NMVOC PM1.0 PM2.5 UGRID
-6. CFC113 HCFC22
-7. CALIPSO PARASOL 2D-field
-8. 13Carbon 14Carbon
+Exceptions are listed in Annex 1

 # 3. Hyphens